Chanryma/iOSRequestExecutor/README.md

-# iOSRequestExecutor
+# RequestExecutor
-A simple-to-use HTTP request executor.
+A simple-to-use HTTP request executor on iOS.

-##### How to Use:
+#### How to Use:

 1. Add a request parameter and make it inherit [AHttpRequestParameter](RequestExecutor/RequestExecutor/Core/AHttpRequestParameter.h).
 Override `fillParameters:` method.
-Check [TestGetParameter](RequestExecutor/RequestExecutor/TestGetParameter.h) for example.
+Check [TestGetParameter](RequestExecutor/RequestExecutor/TestParameters.h) for example.
 2. Make your class where you want to process the response conform to [ResponseDelegate](RequestExecutor/RequestExecutor/Core/RequestProtocol.h), and implement `processResponse:` method.
 3. Create a response listener to process the response of the HTTP request.